ra2003/FindFace.py/README.md

 ## Output
 ![alt text](./identifieds8.jpg)

 #### If you zoom and see, Theon Greyjoy and Euron Greyrjoy will be identified as Euron.
-This is because those both actors shares some resemblance.
+This is because those both actors shares some resemblance and the program can't able to differentiate between them.
+***

-### The Accuracy of this model is 95%.
+# The Accuracy of this model is 95%.